MPJ-K/Bitburner/augViewer/README.md

 You can search through most augmentations in the game using various filters and sort them by cost or reputation cost.
 If you have access to singularity functions, you can also filter out augmentations you already own.
-Some more information related to properly using the script is found inside `augViewer.js`.
+Some more information related to properly using the script can be found inside `augViewer.js`.

 There is still some room for improvement, but the existing functionality is already very useful.
 Feel free to try it out!